22. AGX Vehicle

 Note

-The stabilization-related parameters (e.g., Min Stabilizing Hinge Normal Force, Stabilizing Hinge Friction Parameter) and node/wheel merge and hinge range settings are only relevant when using the Full-Degree Tracks Model.
-These parameters do not apply to the default Low-Degree Tracks Model.
+The stabilization-related parameters (e.g., Min Stabilizing Hinge Normal Force, Stabilizing Hinge Friction Parameter) and node/wheel merge and hinge range settings are only relevant when using the Full-DOF Track Model.
+These parameters do not apply to the default Track Model.

-The attenuation constants determines how much to attenuate an oscillation above the Nyquist frequency, default 2.
-This may be calculated from a (viscous) damping coefficient, see agxUtil::convertDampingCoefficientToSpookDamping and set attenuation to spook damping time / simulation time step.
+The attenuation constants determine how much to attenuate an oscillation above the Nyquist frequency.
+The default is 2.
+This may be calculated from a (viscous) damping coefficient; see agxUtil::convertDampingCoefficientToSpookDamping and set attenuation to spook damping time / simulation time step.

 22.2.
 WheelJoint